alphagov/publishing-api/docs/api.md

 - `change_note` *(optional)*
   - Specifies the [change note](model.md#changenote).
   - Ignored if the `update_type` is not major.
+- `cms_entity_ids` *(optional)*
+  - An array of identifiers that can be used to associate ids that are used in a CMS with a piece of content.
+Intended to be used to identify where entities in a CMS compose help compose a piece of content.
 - `description` *(optional)*
   - A description of the content that can be displayed publicly.
 - `details` *(conditionally required, default: {})*